 Other Transportation Options in Tijuana

 - Drive yourself- Many people will advise you against driving in Tijuana due to the risks of police corruption, accidents, and poor road conditions.
 I tend to agree.
 Having said that, you can reduce the risks significantly by having good insurance and being prepared.
-For more info, check out my guide: How to Drive to Tijuana.
+For more info, check out my guides: How to Drive to Tijuana and Driving to Mexico.

 - Ride your bike- You can take bring your bike on the San Diego trolley for free.
 Walk your bike across the border and you’ll have free transportation when you arrive.
 I recommend you bring a good bike lock with you.
 For more info, check out my guide: How to Travel from San Diego to Tijuana by Bicycle.

 - Walk- The touristy parts of Tijuana are surprisingly walkable.
 During the day, the city is safe enough to walk around.
 You can even walk.

 If you prefer private transport over public transport, Uber is the best way to get around Tijuana, in my opinion.
 It’s affordable, safe, and efficient.

 If you’re on a tight budget and up for a bit of an adventure, you can save money by taking a shared taxi ruta instead of Uber.
 The journey may take a bit more time, but you can get anywhere in the city this way for around a quarter of the price of a private ride.

 In my opinion, taxis are best avoided in Tijuana.
 The drivers are less honest, prices are higher, and the experience is overall worse.